 - Being readily available to resolve any issues they’re experiencing (whether it’s related to their purchase or a new issue)

 Ultimately, you want to make it clear that you’re there for your customers whenever they need.
 This level of attention will satisfy your customers and boost retention, making it more likely that they’ll return to you for future purchases.

 B2C customers, on the other hand, usually only turn to after-sales support when they’re experiencing a problem or want to complain.
 Factors such as being able to respond and resolve the issue quickly can make or break their loyalty.
 They don’t often appreciate being sent additional resources, even if it’s relevant, as much as B2B customers do.

 Knowing the differences between B2B and B2C buying behaviours is the first step towards a great B2B e-commerce strategy

 While B2B and B2C customers have some similarities, such as sharing an end goal of wanting to buy something to satisfy a particular need, their buying journeys and values aren’t the same.
 And knowing those differences is key when you’re building an e-commerce strategy.

 This is something we delve deeper into in our webinar, featuring valuable insights from our customer experience experts James Baker and Tham Nazir and leaders in the e-commerce software landscape Episerver.
-They’ll be talking all things B2B e-commerce, from the do’s to the don’ts.
+They discuss all things B2B e-commerce, from the do’s to the don’ts.

-Register to watch the webinar on 9 December at 10am via the button below.
+Watch the on-demand webinar via the button below.